10, 2003, David Stall of Texas purchased

 bright fire engine red.

-starts making appearances at air shows and other events it will be
+was to start making appearances at air shows and other events it was to be

 painted the factory red color.